fialakarel/docker-openvpn-server/README.md

 ### Daemonize

-Run the already configured OpenVPN server in the backgroud.
+* Run the already configured OpenVPN server in the backgroud.
+* Feel free to omit `--net host` and do `--publish 1194:1194/udp` if you do not need to modify the host networking.
+For example, you need to make secure connection between the clients only.

 ```
 docker run \